 - Quality Jobs - official jobs board of the CQI

 - Journals, recruitment websites and agencies associated with particular industries or service providers

 Major employers run graduate training programmes, which enable you to learn about all aspects of the organisation and provide experience through projects and other hands-on work.

-When you have built up at least five years' experience in quality management, you will be eligible to apply for full membership of the CQI.
+When you have gained two years' experience in quality management, you can apply to the CQI to regrade your membership to practitioner level.
 If you then commit to carrying out a programme of continuing professional development (CPD) you can achieve chartered quality professional status.
 This will help with career development and show you have reached a recognised standard.

 Most employers support CPD as it allows you to maintain and develop expertise as well as build networks with colleagues in other locations.
 If you work for a smaller company, you may find that you need to take responsibility for arranging and funding your own development and training.
 Relevant courses and events are run by the:

-Career development prospects are good.
+Your career development prospects in quality management are good.
 Quality managers are able to progress while remaining within the quality function, which is becoming increasingly prestigious and central to organisations' activities, with appointments being made at all stages of management up to board level.

 Work in quality assurance (QA) can also lead to management jobs in other areas of the business, such as: